Toby Buckland: Television

 Buckland's first job in TV was in 1996 as a horticultural researcher for Brian Lapping Associates working on Channel 4's Garden Party.
 In 1998 he then joined the Granada Breeze channel as a gardening presenter which led to TV roles designing and building gardens on shows including Home Front in the Garden, Real Wrecks, Carol Vorderman's Better Homes on ITV and BBC1's Garden Magic.

 He took over from Monty Don as the main presenter on the BBC flagship gardening programme Gardeners' World in August 2008.
 The format of the programme changed in various respects.
 In December 2010, the BBC announced that they would not be renewing Buckland's contract.
 Three years after recovering from a stroke, Monty Don returned as lead presenter of the show in March 2011.

 On 31 December 2010 he appeared on BBC One's Celebrity Mastermind answering questions on Father Ted (scoring 12 with 1 Pass) and 22 overall with 2 more Passes, coming fourth.
 He donated his fee to the memorial garden which he designed for 45 Commando Royal Marines.

 In May 2011 he appeared as a presenter of the BBC's coverage of the Royal Horticultural Society Chelsea Flower Show.
 In 2013, he presented two episodes of Great British Garden Revival.

 Radio presenting

-Buckland hosts a gardening radio show on BBC Radio Devon, taking listeners gardening questions and playing music and games.
+Buckland hosts a gardening radio show on BBC Radio Devon and BBC Radio Cornwall, taking listeners gardening questions and playing music and quizzes.